Please see the notices on the Home page about collective worship and private prayer.

 The Bible Society would appreciate your prayers for Open the Book, their incredible project to share Bible stories in primary schools across England and Wales.
 Please pray that children will be blessed and encounter the Bible for themselves as this important work continues within government guidelines.

 During the pandemic we’ve seen a huge rise in the number of online/livestream services taking place on Sundays.
 It’s been truly inspiring to see the innovative ways church communities have continued their ministries in difficult circumstances.
 The Bible Society has put put together a collection of free and shareable video resources for churches based around key biblical themes, including powerful spoken word pieces and original songs to help you reflect.
 Use this link to access them.

-MONTHLY NEWSLETTER: The September newsletter is available to download from the Newsletter page.
-Thank you to Alison for compiling this.
+MONTHLY NEWSLETTER: The November newsletter is available to download from the Newsletter page.
+Thank you to Alison for compiling the Newsletters.
 If you know anybody who doesn’t use a computer, could you possibly print out a copy and pass it on to them, please?
-If you have any news Alison can include in October's newsletter please contact Wendy on Messenger (m.me/StBartsWednesbury) or via our Facebook page using the message facility and she will pass on the information.
+If you have any news Alison can include in November's newsletter please contact Wendy on Messenger (m.me/StBartsWednesbury) or via our Facebook page using the message facility and she will pass on the information.